Search by subject?

 Extra support at school.

-Sometimes it is necessary to use extra help from the partnership tailored education to guide your child well at school.
-The schools in the partnership tailored education make agreements about this extra help at school.
-This can be in the form of arrangements.
+Sometimes it is necessary to deploy extra help from the partnership tailored education to properly guide your child at school.
+The schools in the partnership tailored education make agreements together about the implementation of this extra support at school.
+This can be, for example, in the form of arrangements.

-The school always first looks at what it can do to help your child and makes agreements with parents about this.
-If it does not work within the basic support or extra support the school can offer?
-Then the school asks the partnership tailored education for help.
-Someone from the partnership tailored education can join the conversation and think about using extra help at school.
+The school always first looks itself at what it can do to help your child and makes agreements with parents about this.
+If it does not succeed within the basic support or the extra support that the school itself can offer?
+The school then asks the partnership tailored education for help.
+Someone from the partnership tailored education can join in and think along about the deployment of extra help at school.

 School support profile

-The school support profile shows what extra support options are available at school.
+The school support profile states which possibilities there are for extra support at school.
 The offer can differ per school.
-One school may have a special class for students with autism.
-Another school may pay more attention to gifted students.
+For example, one school has a special class for students with autism.
+And another school might pay more attention to gifted students.

-Most partnership tailored educations offer help in different arrangements.
-This means your child gets a certain offer that fits the need or help request.
-This can be extra lessons, or a child psychologist who guides a group of children at school regularly.
-Each partnership tailored education makes its own agreements about its offer in a support plan.
-You can ask the partnership tailored education in your area which agreements apply.
+Most partnership tailored education organizations offer help in different arrangements.
+That means your child gets a certain offer that matches the need or help request.
+That could be, for example, tutoring, or a pedagogical psychologist who structurally guides a group of children at school.
+Each partnership tailored education organization sets its own agreements about their offer in a support plan.
+You can inquire about the agreements made in your region at the relevant partnership tailored education organization.

-Sometimes the help from the partnership tailored education is not enough to guide a child at the regular school.
-Or the school, parents, and partnership tailored education already agree first that the arrangements are not enough for the child.
-Then the school is ‘action hesitant’.
-They will look for a place at another school.
-Most of the time a child then moves to special education or special primary education.
-This needs agreement from the partnership tailored education.
+Sometimes the help from the partnership tailored education is not sufficient to guide a child at the regular school.
+Or school, parents, and partnership tailored education come to the conclusion in advance that the offered arrangements will be insufficient for the child.
+In that case, the school is ‘reluctant to act’.
+Then a place at another school will be considered.
+In most cases, a child then transfers to special education.
+Agreement from the partnership tailored education is required for this.

 Cluster 1 and 2 schools

-Cluster 1 and 2 schools are not part of the partnership tailored education.
-Help for students who are deaf, hard of hearing, blind, or visually impaired, and students with communication or language disorders can be requested through the research committee of cluster 1 and 2 schools.
+Cluster 1 and 2 schools are not affiliated with the partnership tailored education.
+Help for students who are deaf, hard of hearing, blind, or visually impaired, and students who have a communication or language development disorder can be requested through the research committee of cluster 1 and 2 schools.

 Related Subjects